 Travel and Tourism

-We work to prepare students for an ever-changing world of employment, enabling them to develop transferable knowledge, understanding and broad employability skills that are highly regarded by further and higher education providers and employers.
+We work to prepare students for further education and an ever-changing world of employment by enabling the acquisition of transferable knowledge.
+We also nurture the development of a range of practical, interpersonal and thinking skills; all skills that are highly regarded by both further and higher education providers and employers.

 Year 10 and 11